AtlasICL/lift_simulator/specification/additional_docs/documentation.md

 ### a) Overview
 We performed thorough analysis of our lift manager's performance.
 We made use of test scripts, which repeatedly simulated the lift operation, while randomly varying parameters such as floor count, lift capacity, and number of requests.
 We systematically saved the results of our simulations in csv files, which are located in the `results/data/` directory.
+Accross different simulation runs, the parameters that we varied were the ones present in the config.json file, in other words:
+- Number of floors in the building
+- Maximum capacity of the lift
+- Number of requests
+In the following subsections, when we refer to "varying parameters", we are referring to the 3 above.

 ### b) Parameters